FRCBS/Hb_predictor_container/README.md

 Hemoglobin predictor wrapped in a Docker container.
 Download the docker image with command `docker pull toivoja/hb-predictor`.
-A specific version (0.23) can be downloaded with `docker pull toivoja/hb-predictor:0.23`.
+A specific version (for example 0.23) can be downloaded with `docker pull toivoja/hb-predictor:0.23`.

 ## Running the container